 Malware is a cyberattack that infringes upon a software system, compromising its integrity to hold vital business files.
-Malware attacks can impact an entire network by blocking access, changing passwords, installing harmful software, and transmitting personal data into a hacker-controlled device.
-It is a malicious code disguised as a legitimate file or link, typically found via email or websites.
+These attacks can impact an entire network by blocking access, changing passwords, installing harmful software, and transmitting personal data into a hacker-controlled device.
+It is a malicious code that appears to be a legitimate file or link, typically found via email or websites.
 According to CSO Online, 92% of malware attacks originally derive from email.

 Spear phishing, whale phishing, and other types of phishing attacks typically occur when email, text messages, or similar methods are used to gain unauthorized access to confidential personal or business information.
 Phishing attacks utilize a malicious link to manipulate the target into disclosing login credentials, bank or credit card information, or other sensitive data.
-This information is then used to make unauthorized purchases, bank transfers, or other damaging actions.
-Spear phishing emails are made to look as though they originated within the target’s own company, while whale phishing emails specifically target CEOs, CFOs, and other high-profile individuals within a particular company.
+This information then allows unauthorized purchases, bank transfers, or other damaging actions.
+Spear phishing emails appear to come from within the target’s own company, while whale phishing emails specifically target CEOs, CFOs, and other high-profile individuals within a particular company.